Lay Zhang: 2014–2015: Solo activities and film debut

-In August 2014, Zhang joined his first variety show, Star Chef, as a cast member.
+In August 2014, Zhang appeared on the variety show Star Chef.

 In April 2015, SM Entertainment announced that a personal studio had been established for Zhang's activities in China.
 In May 2015, he became a regular cast member of the Chinese reality television show Go Fighting!.
-Zhang subsequently starred in the second, third, and fourth seasons of the show, which helped increased his popularity in China.
+Zhang subsequently starred in the second, third, and fourth seasons of the show.

-On 18 September, the limited edition of Zhang's autobiography Standing Firm at 24 was published, while the standard edition became available on 7 October.
+On September 18, the limited edition of Zhang's autobiography Standing Firm at 24 was published, while the standard edition became available on October 7.
 The book documented important events throughout his life and broke several online sales records, selling 68,537 copies in the first 24 minutes of pre-sales.
 Zhang placed fourth on the 10th Chinese Celebrity Writers List, the youngest celebrity author to enter the chart.
 He was first place in the 2015 installment of the Annual Celebrity Book Sales and ranked first Asia's Best Books twice on its monthly chart and six times on its weekly charts.
-Zhang's autobriography made Rakuten's lists, with 400,000 copies sold in six months.
+Zhang's autobiography made Rakuten's lists, with 400,000 copies sold in six months.

-In November 2015, Zhang made his film debut with a supporting role in the Chinese romantic comedy movie Ex-Files 2: The Backup Strikes Back, which was a box office hit.
+In November 2015, Zhang made his film debut with a supporting role in the Chinese romantic comedy movie Ex-Files 2: The Backup Strikes Back.
 He later won the Best Supporting Actor Award at the 2016 China Britain Film Festival for his performance.
-He also wrote and recorded an original soundtrack for the movie titled "Alone (One Person)", which reached number one on the Baidu Music Chart and later won Best Movie Original Soundtrack awards at the 16th Top Chinese Music Awards and 4th V-Chart Awards.
-Zhang also starred in the Chinese comedy film Oh My God and collaborated with his co-stars Coco Jiang Wen and Li Xiaolu on an original soundtrack for the movie titled "Happy Youth", which debuted at number eight on the Billboard V Chart.
+He wrote and recorded an original soundtrack for the movie "Alone (One Person)", which reached number one on the Baidu Music Chart and later won Best Movie Original Soundtrack awards at the 16th Top Chinese Music Awards and 4th V-Chart Awards.
+Zhang starred in the Chinese comedy film Oh My God and collaborated with his co-stars Coco Jiang Wen and Li Xiaolu on an original soundtrack for the movie titled "Happy Youth", which debuted at number eight on the Billboard V Chart.